-We see a devotional life that is constant, diligent, thoughtful, meditative, done with an open heart and a willingness to obey.
+We see a devotional life that is constant, diligent, thoughtful, meditative, done with an open heart and a willingness to obev.

-What are some situations you listed in the third column?
+What are some situations you listed in the column labeled "In what situations would this be helpful"?

 Discuss why the Word would be helpful in each situation your group members share.